sehqlr/FOSS-talk/outline.md

 speech, not free as in beer."
 Another is to use Latin: "Libre" versus "Gratis."
 Naturally, if someone bought your software, and used Freedom 2 to redistrubute a copy freely to their neighbor, there goes your monetization strategy!
-So, the cost of Free Software would trend to 0 over time.
+So, the cost of Free Software will trend to 0 over time.

-Open Source Software
+### Open Source Software

-Free Software as a concept was invented by Dr. Richard M. Stallman in the early 80's
 This is called "Open Source."